Explore Sharia-Compliant Mortgage Options in Dubai

 Non-residents and expats must have a stable income source with a good credit score.

-Businesses wanting to carry out a halal mortgage must not be involved in any activities that are prohibited under Sharia law, such as gambling, alcohol, or speculative trading.
+Businesses wanting to carry out an islamic mortgage must not be involved in any activities that are prohibited under Sharia law, such as gambling, alcohol, or speculative trading.
 The company should maintain a transparent operational model, which aligns with the risk-sharing principles of this mortgage pathway and asset-backed financing.

-Here is a list of banks that provide Islamic mortgages in Dubai:
+Here is a list of the top Islamic banks that are solely focused on Islamic finance, including Islamic mortgages in Dubai:

 Abu Dhabi Islamic Bank